pittar-demos/openshift-networking-demo/README.md

 ## Examining the Pet Clinic and Databases NetworkPolicy

-Both of these projects (*networkpolicy-petclinic* and *networkpolicy-database*) have the same default `NetworkPolicy` applied.
+Both of these projects (*networkdemo-petclinic* and *networkdemo-database*) have the same default `NetworkPolicy` applied.
 This allows traffic between pods in the same namespace, but denies traffic from other namespaces and the router:

 ```
 apiVersion: networking.k8s.io/v1